Ernest Hives, 1st Baron Hives: Achievements

 After becoming a chief test driver in 1908, he led the Rolls-Royce team in the Austrian Alpine Trial in 1913.

-During the First World War the company designed its first aero-engine, the Eagle, and Hives developed it successfully; by 1916 he was Head of the Experimental Department.
+During the 1914-18 First World War the company designed its first aero-engine, the Eagle, and Hives was involved in its development.
+In 1916 he was Head of the Experimental Department.

 In 1919 the Eagle powered the twin-engined Vickers Vimy bomber on the first direct flight across the Atlantic.
 In 1920 Hives was appointed MBE.

-Other notable engines were later developed under Hives' lead.
-Of these the Buzzard was the most important, leading to the ‘R’ series, which powered the Supermarine S.6 seaplanes that won the Schneider Trophy in 1929 and 1931 for Rolls-Royce, and most importantly the famous Merlin engine.
+Other engines were later developed under Hives' lead.
+Of these the Buzzard was the most important, leading to the ‘R’ series, which powered the Supermarine S.6 seaplanes that won the Schneider Trophy in 1929 and 1931 for Rolls-Royce, and most importantly the Merlin engine.

 In 1936 he became the general works manager of the factory and a year later was elected to the board.

-He lived at 37, St. Chads Rd., Derby until around 1937, then at 'Hazeldene', Duffield.
-In 1937, thinking war would soon be inevitable, he prepared the firm for a massive production increase in Merlin engines by splitting facilities between engineering and production and developing shadow factories.
-As the Merlin powered Hurricanes, Spitfires and Lancasters (as well as the best forgotten Fairey Battle), this was a vitally strategic decision when war did come.
-Thanks to Hives no less than a hundred and sixty thousand Merlins were produced by 1945.
+He lived at 37, St. Chads Rd., Derby until around 1937, then at 'Hazeldene', Duffield. about 5 miles north of Derby.

+In 1937 he prepared the firm for a production increase in Merlin engines by splitting facilities between engineering and production and developing shadow factories.
+As the Merlin powered Hurricanes, Spitfires and Lancasters (as well as the best forgotten Fairey Battle), this was a vitally strategic decision when war did come, and no less than a hundred and sixty thousand Merlins were produced by 1945.

-His team directive was "Work till it hurts and W. A. Robotham said that when he was attached to "this remarkable man" for a few (wartime) days I became completely exhausted and made absolutely no contribution towards easing his load.
-After visiting the Hillingdon Merlin factory, the night train from Glasgow to London arrived at Trent at the unearthly hour of 5.20 a.m. so (if you couldn't sleep on the train like Hives) walking with him round the Derby factory before breakfast was a gruelling experience.
+His team directive was "Work till it hurts' and W. A. Robotham said that when he was attached to "this remarkable man for a few (wartime) days I became completely exhausted and made absolutely no contribution towards easing his load.
+After visiting the Hillington Merlin factory, the night train arrived at Trent at the unearthly hour of 5.20 a.m. so (if you couldn't sleep on the train like Hives) walking with him round the Derby factory before breakfast was a gruelling experience.
 Robotham was responsible to Hives for the Car Division, and Hives supported Robotham in developing and manufacturing the Meteor tank engine.